Description

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
 The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'

-• The Sharpe Ratio over 5 years of Workday is 0.17, which is smaller, thus worse compared to the benchmark SPY (0.39) in the same period.
+• The ratio of return and volatility (Sharpe) over 5 years of Workday is 0.07, which is smaller, thus worse compared to the benchmark SPY (0.81) in the same period.

 Sortino: